 Clinical interview completed no more than one (1) year prior to request for initial surgery

 At least one psychological test and/or assessment tool administered and evaluated (Possible choices: Minnesota Multiphasic Personality Inventory®-2, MMPI®-2-Restructured Form, or Millon® Behavioral Medicine Diagnostic with bariatric norms)

-Absence of conclusion that individual is unable or unwilling to comply with requisite dietary and behavioral modifications.
+Conclusion that individual is able and willing to comply with requisite dietary and behavioral modifications following surgery

 Any specific products referenced in this policy are just examples and are intended for illustrative purposes only.
 It is not intended to be a recommendation of one product over another, and is not intended to represent a complete listing of all products available.
 These examples are contained in the parenthetical e.g. statement.